 Is it the new gold rush and will the providers of this procedure become rich?

-Of course, there is a lot of so-called “stupid money” on the market at any time and some people are willing to do a lot to try to get it and find a shortcut to becoming rich in an instant.
-However, it won’t happen with Hyaluron Pen.
+Of course, there are many people who try to get rich with hyaluron pen.
+However, it won’t happen too easily.
 The procedure is easy to accomplish technically and the results, especially when it comes to lips and smile-lines, can look nice.
-The fillers cost a little and the pen itself is also quite cheap (by the way there really are not very many differences when it comes to different pens, except for the minor design differences, although, all producers of Hyaluron Pens will have a long marketing material explaining why they have discovered something revolutionary).
+The fillers cost a little and the pen itself is also quite cheap (by the way there really are not very many differences when it comes to different pens, except for the minor design differences, although, all producers of Hyaluron Pens will have a long marketing material explaining why they have discovered something revolutionary, we can explain you those differences based on our experience).
 However good results are achieved only if the beautician knows what she’s doing.
 If she doesn’t know anything about the anatomy of the face, aesthetics of shaping the lips then there is absolutely no way the results could even achieve a satisfactory level.
 She just most probably finds a client that wants to pump something into her lips, she swings it, lips become thicker, maybe also asymmetrical, however, it shall pass.

 It is a fact that the combination of the conditions for the gold-rush indeed exists as Hyaluron Pen ticks all the boxes.
 The treatment cost is really low (around 50-65 eur depending on the volumes) and the price relatively high (depending on the country from 150 to even 450 eur).
 Some just order the device from China and start blowing the liquid that comes with that into someone’s lips.
 This has and always will lead to problems.
 Although, as being said, the pens are quite similar and far majority of those allow the liquid to be pushed in, the real difference between a potential disaster and excellent result lays in two criteria: skills of the beautician to shape the lips in a natural and beautiful way and the quality of the filler.
 In most cases you get what you pay for and if the mixture is much cheaper than quality brands or you get it for nothing you get exactly that when it comes to the result of the treatment.